cherylbrewer/data-analytics/README.md

 ## About These Case Studies

 All case studies are anonymized.
-No patient, payor, or employer identifiers appear.
-The work represents actual projects completed during my roles in healthcare revenue cycle operations.
+The work represents actual projects completed during my roles in operations and data analysis.
+Skills are fully transferable to any industry with transaction data, system integrations, and exception reporting.